Alaska Tax Credits

 Credit under this program may be granted in the form of a cash reimbursement from the state or it may be applied against tax liabilities.
 If the drilling under this program results in sustained production of oil or gas, 50% of the amount of the credit received shall be repaid to the state over a 10-year period.

-Education - Taxpayers are allowed a non-transferrable, non-refundable credit for cash contributions to Alaska universities and accredited nonprofit Alaska two-year or four-year colleges for facilities, direct instruction, research, and educational support purposes.
+Education - AS 43.55.019 - Taxpayers are allowed a non-transferrable, non-refundable credit for cash contributions to Alaska universities and accredited nonprofit Alaska two-year or four-year colleges for facilities, direct instruction, research, and educational support purposes.
 The tax credit can also be taken for donations to a school district or state-operated vocational technical education and training school for vocational education courses, programs, and facilities.
 Donations for Alaska Native cultural or heritage programs for public school staff and students, and a facility in the state that qualifies as a coastal ecosystem learning center under the Coastal American Partnership also qualify.
 Contributions to the Alaska Higher Education Investment Fund established in 2012 qualify.
 The credit is 50% of the first $100,000, 100% of the contribution over $100,000 and up to $300,000 and 50% of the remaining amount over $300,000.
 The total allowable credit per year for all affiliated taxpayers may not exceed $5 million.

 Qualifying education tax credits to include cash contributions by taxpayers to a public or private nonprofit elementary or secondary school in the state, a nonprofit regional training center recognized by the Department of Labor and Workforce Development, or an apprenticeship program in the state that is registered with the United States Department of Labor under 29 U.S.C.
 50 – 50b for direct instruction, research, and educational support purposes.
 In addition, tax credits for certain taxpayers are available for cash contributions accepted for a facility by a public or private nonprofit elementary or secondary school in the state, funding for a scholarship awarded by a nonprofit organization to a dual-credit student for certain educational expenses, for a residential school in the state approved by the Department of Education and Early Development, or certain qualified childhood early learning and development programs.
 Tax credits are also available for cash contributions by certain taxpayers for science, technology, engineering and math (STEM) programs by a nonprofit agency or school district for school staff and for students in grades kindergarten through 12 in the state and for the operation of a nonprofit organization dedicated to providing educational opportunities that foster public service leadership for future generations of residents of the state.